Alignment in Design: Types, Techniques & Best Practices for UI Layout (2026)

 Alignment in design refers to the positioning of elements so they line up along a common edge, axis, or center point.
 It’s one of the four fundamental principles of graphic design (along with contrast, repetition, and proximity) and plays a direct role in how users perceive and process visual information.

-Effective alignment does three things:
+Effective alignment achieves three things:

 - Creates visual connections — elements that share an alignment are perceived as related